eligrey/speculative-request-control/README.md

 ### `request-speculation` attribute on document element

-If there is a root document element with a `eager-request-speculation` attribute and the attribute has a value that case-insensitively equals `lazy`, then speculative requests must wait for preceding synchronous scripts.
+If there is a root document element with a `request-speculation` attribute and the attribute has a value that case-insensitively equals `lazy`, then speculative requests must wait for preceding synchronous scripts.

 ### Read-only `Document.prototype.requestSpeculation` getter